 Synopsis:As I was watching this anthology of four distinct stories (The Box, The Birthday Party, Don't Fall, and Her Only Living Son), it made me think about my own writing.
 One story in particular, resembled closely something that could be mustered from my mind, yes you guessed it right, "The Birthday Party" one.
 It was such a cynically ingenious representation of how one unforgettable event can define an individual for the worse.
 It does not even necessitate the title emphasis at the end.
 All the plots, except for "The Box" were summoned from creatively maverick women writers.
 Don't expect any happy endings!

 Writers: Trey Edward Shults

-Starring: Jessica Rothe Joel Edgerton, Christopher Abbott, Carmen Ejogo, Riley Keough
+Starring: Joel Edgerton, Christopher Abbott, Carmen Ejogo, Riley Keough

 Synopsis: This premise is not so original but the actors and the cinematography made it so worthwhile.
 A family of four resides in a cottage in the woods.
-They do everything indoors and when they go outside they wear gas masks, which suggests the presence of aerosol nerve agents.
-This movie is really not about the unknown or the common monster hiding in plain sight, it's about survival and at what lengths this family will go to stay alive.
+They do everything indoors and when they go outside they wear gas masks, which suggests the presence of nerve, blood, blister agents.
+This movie is really not about the unknown but the common monster hiding in plain sight.
+It's about survival and at what lengths this family will go to stay alive.
 The ugly things they will do to remain safe while losing their humanity in this post-apocalyptic world.